We Want to Hear from You

 Bacteria Sampling

-Utilizing a contracted environmental firm and certified laboratory, DC Water initiated daily sampling for E. Coli, an indicator bacterium, at six (6) locations beginning on Jan 29, 2026.
-To assess water quality conditions, sampling locations including the overflow area as well as upstream and downstream sites.
-The locations are shown on the following map, and the results are provided in the table below.
+Utilizing a contracted environmental firm and certified laboratory, DC Water initiated daily sampling for E. Coli, an indicator bacterium, at six (6) locations beginning on Jan 29, 2026 with four more locations later added, to assess water quality conditions, sampling locations including the overflow area as well as upstream and downstream sites.

 For the Potomac River, historical water quality data shows E. coli levels may vary from a range as low as 10 MPN/100mL to as much as 5,000 MPN/100mL on a given day.